sadegh-msm/ShibaFlow/README.md

 ShibaFlow is a modern music player with an intuitive Android interface.
 Designed for ease of use and seamless music experience, ShibaFlow provides a unique way to enjoy your favorite tunes.

 ## Installation and Setup
-Given the typical structure of Android and Python server projects, I can provide you with a general template for installation steps.
-However, for precise instructions, you would need to tailor these steps based on the specific requirements and configurations of the ShibaFlow project.
-Here's a general guideline:

----

-## Installation and Setup

 ### Prerequisites
 Before installing ShibaFlow, ensure you have the following prerequisites installed: